BIOGRAPHICAL DETAILS OF MARGOT HITCHCOCK

 Margot was invited to Canberra June 2002 to teach Cajun and Zydeco dancing at the Ausgrass festival with the Canberra Cajun and Zydeco band Allezgator.

-In 2004 Margot went back to Louisiana at Greg’s invitation for Mardi Gras, and spent a month with Greg and others having a fantastic time for the Mardi Gras parades and dances around Lafayette.
+In 2004 Margot went back to Louisiana at Greg’s invitation for Mardi Gras, and spent a month with Greg and Nancy from Nashville and Ellen Marie from Santa Barbara in California having a fantastic time for the Mardi Gras parades and dances around Lafayette.

 In 2004 Margot was back at the National Folk Festival Easter teaching Cajun dancing with Ray Simpson and Allan Ralls from Los Angeles in the USA.
 The music was provided by Andy Baylor’s Cajun Combo.